modmore/docs/en/01_Agenda/v1/07_FAQ.md

 - [AgendaCalendar](04_Snippets/02_AgendaCalendar) used for rendering events in a list divided into intervals (i.e. days)
 - [AgendaDetail](04_Snippets/03_AgendaDetail) used for showing one specific event on a detail page

-There are also other snippets to help you render calendars, categories, and locations.
+There are other snippets to help you render calendars, categories, and locations.

 ## How can an event repeat more than 100 times?

-By default repeating events are scheduled for 100 recurrences.
+By default, repeating events are scheduled for 100 recurrences.

 You have two possibilitiesto change that:

-- [Setup a cron job](05_Cronjob) to refreshes recurring events for up to 100 repeats in the future from the current date.
+- [Set up a cron job](05_Cronjob) to refresh recurring events for up to 100 repeats in the future from the current date.
 - Increase the `agenda.repeating_max_occurance` [system setting](02_Custom_Manager_Page/07_Settings) to a larger value.

 ## Can events, categories, calendars or locations be connected to a resource?